JanKoehnlein/FXDiagram/de.fxdiagram.docs/README.txt

 It is neither a complete solution nor built for reuse as a framework.
 I cannot give any support on this.
 I tested on MacOSX only.
+The LCARS demo won't run as it depends on a currently unreleased database.

 PREREQUISITES